Talcum Powder Lawsuit Attorneys

-If You Have Ovarian Cancer And Used Baby Powder – We Can Help
+If You Have Ovarian Cancer and Used Baby Powder, We Can Help You Recover Damages

 There have been suspicions in the medical industry for over 40 years that the use of talcum powder is directly related to the development of cancer in the reproductive system.
 The most serious potential side effect from the use of talcum powder by women is ovarian cancer, caused by talc particles entering the ovaries through the vagina and traveling into the fallopian tubes, increasing a woman’s risk for developing ovarian cancer by 30-60%.
 Studies show that the more often a woman uses this product on her genital area, the more likely she will experience ovarian cancer.